 contracted provider with Survivors of Torture, Intl., a local non-profit supporting

 political refugees and asylum seekers.
 She enjoys playing music in her free time.

 Mary Joyce Juan, Ph.D.

 (she/her/hers), is a licensed psychologist with her bachelor's degree in Psychology from the University of California at Berkeley and her Ph.D. in Psychology (Counseling Psychology) from the University of Minnesota, Twin Cities.
-She trained as a psychology predoctoral intern at the Veterans Affairs Health Care System in Palo Alto, CA and as a Women's Mental Health Advanced Postdoctoral Fellow at the Veterans Affairs Healthcare System in San Diego, where she specialized in treating interpersonal trauma as well as dysregulation of emotions, identity, and relationships.
+She trained as a psychology predoctoral intern at the Veterans Affairs Health Care System in Palo Alto, CA, and as a Women's Mental Health Advanced Postdoctoral Fellow at the Veterans Affairs Healthcare System in San Diego, where she specialized in treating interpersonal trauma, as well as instability of emotions, identity, and relationships.

 Jerry Kropp, Psy.D. (he/him/his), has been employed at C&PS since 2009.
 He coordinates the Peer Education Program and social media for C&PS.
 He also provides individual therapy and is involved with many of the other services, including co-coordinating the ASPIRE program.
 He obtained his Bachelor’s degree from the University of Arizona and his doctoral degree from Alliant International University.

 Throughout his professional career, Dr. Kropp maintained a private practice that primary focused on providing individual therapy and conducting psychological assessments, worked at multiple inpatient and outpatient psychological facilities and programs, and provided therapy for individuals with a history of alcohol and drug use.
 He also has extensive experience working with court mandated forensic populations, including authoring a dissertation that examined the personality profiles of male stalkers.